ashwaniraj0813/wowchat/README.md

 • Registration and Login

 1. User can register for an account using phone no. and can generate own username and password for the reference image is attached below.
+Avatar URL is basically for setting the profile pic.

    ![image](https://github.com/ashwaniraj0813/Ashwani-Raj/assets/122291624/bc8604da-94d4-4033-abd5-23585b2116a2)